R friendly multi-threading in C++: Introduction

 A paradigm shift came shortly after the turn of the millennium. \citet{sutter2005} warned that the ``free lunch will soon be over'': although the number of transistors on CPUs is continuing to grow exponentially, their clock speed is approaching physical limits.
 To keep increasing the computing power, manufacturers made a move towards multi-core machines.
 Today, virtually all desktop PCs, laptops, and even smart phones have multiple cores to deal with increasingly demanding software applications.

 As time progresses, statistical tools and methods are becoming increasingly complex and demanding for the computer.
 For that reason, many \proglang{R} packages implement performance-critical tasks in a lower level language like \proglang{C} and \proglang{Fortran}.
-Interfacing with \proglang{C++} has become especially popular in recent years thanks to the excellent \pkg{Rcpp} package \citep{Rcpp1, Rcpp2}, which is used by almost 1\,500 ($\approx 10\%$ of total) packages on CRAN and counting.
+Interfacing with \proglang{C++} has become especially popular in recent years thanks to the excellent \pkg{Rcpp} package \citep{Rcpp1, Rcpp2}, which is used by almost 1\,500 ($\approx 10\%$ of total) packages on the Comprehensive \proglang{R} Archive Network (CRAN).